Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/host_eval.md

 ## Evaluating What Code is a Good Fit for the FPGA

-The algorithm can be divided into two sections:

-* Computing the hash function of the words and creating output flags.
+We have two files for evaluation:

-* Computing document scores based on output flags from the above step.
+1. compute_score_host.cpp : Computes document score based on the output flags created from hash function of the words.

+2. MurmurHash2.c : Called by `compute_score_host.cpp` to compute Hash function for a given word.

-### Compute Hash Function & Output Flags
+### Evaluating Hash Function

+1. Open `MurmurHash2.c` file with a file editor.

-I. The hash function (`MurmurHash2`) which is called as part of computing output flags is as follows:
+2. The `MurmurHash2` hash function code is as follows:

 ```
 unsigned int MurmurHash2 ( const void * key, int len, unsigned int seed )